greenelab/lab-website-template/index.md

 # Highlights

 {% capture text %}
+Population genetics:
-The emergence of antibiotic resistant bacterial infections worldwide highlights the importance of monitoring these outbreaks.
-We analyse and provide tools to characterize these bacteria, their mobile genetic elements and their transmission patterns.
+The worldwide emergence of antibiotic resistant bacteria causing difficult to treat infections highlights the importance to track their local and global transmission.
+Using WGS or metagenomic sequences, different bioinformatic tools are used to group these bacteria based on the core and/or accessory genome, including mobile genetic elements encoding e.g. antibiotic resistance genes.
+In addition, we developed tools to reconstruct plasmids based on short read sequences in order to determine transmission patterns of mobile genetic elements.

 [See what we've published &nbsp;→](research) {:.center}